 In case you do not wish to receive this type of feedback, please check the box containing "no" on the informed consent.
-Any time, you can change your decision for or against this feedback option by letting us know.
-However, please note that you may be obligated to disclose health related information that you receive through our registry, if you prefer this option, to other parties such as health- or life insurance companies.
+At any time, you can change your decision for or against this feedback option by letting us know.
+However, please note that you may be obligated to disclose health related information that you receive through our registry, to other parties such as health- or life insurance companies.
 This may be a disadvantage for you.

 The statement above is also relevant to genetic analyses and the discovery of genetic conditions.
-Therefore, this information may be relevant for your family members and family planning.
+Therefore, this information may be relevant for family members and family planning.

 In the long-term, biospecimen and data collected through our registry is meant eventually to improve the care of patients with cancer predisposition syndromes (possibly including participants of the registry).
 For example, we would like to explore the role of regular evidence-based surveillance strategies.

-In addition, we offer your treatment team the opportunity to assess important findings.
-Because of receiving and evaluating a lot of these examinations, we have a comparatively large amount of experience with the disease.
-Therefore, we expect a high quality of our assessment and, if necessary, a benefit for your care.
+In addition, we offer your treatment team to assess important findings.
+By receiving and evaluating a lot of these examinations, we have a comparatively broad experience with the disease.
+Therefore, we expect a high quality of our assessment and a benefit for your care.